hongjr03/typst-rexllent/README.md

 > [!NOTE]
 > Notice that 0pt height or 0pt width will be parsed as `auto`.
 Disable `parse-table-style` to prevent this behavior and set the width and height manually.

 Extra arguments passed to `xlsx-parser` function will be passed to `table`.
 Feel free to customize the output table.
-For the prepend argument, you should pass them as array to `prepend-elems` parameter.
+For the prepend elements(for example: header, hline) you should pass them as array to `prepend-elems` parameter.

 ```typ
 #xlsx-parser(